Flex is a sports app where athletes can improve their overall skills and show off your game by earning reps to play a sporting event.

 You can go in depth with your current stats you're seeing.
 Everything is correlated with the color key between missed shots, post shots you made, and combined others.
 The dashed, silver line is essentially whether you're meeting expectations versus your competitor.

-In the forum section, you can immediate see ways to find a way to join a team through #Roster and see if there are any open roster spots as well as #Critique to see what kinds of feedback athletes are getting and looking at their reviews.
+In the forum section, you can immediately see ways to find a way to join a team through hashtags like Roster and see if there are any open spots as well as Critique to see what kinds of feedback athletes are getting when looking at their reviews.

 As you can see when you click on the forum section, you can immediately see the average star reviews they have and the tier they are in whether they are a beginner or expert.